Shinyanga Region: Infrastructure, water and energy

 The majority of families in the region (94.3%) use firewood as their primary source of energy for cooking, followed by charcoal (4.9%) and other sources (0.8%).
-The Ibadakuli industrial area in Shinyanga Municipality serves as the transmission hub for the national electricity grid for the Shinyanga Region, which is connected to it, whoch runs the industrues uncluding the diamond mines.
+The Ibadakuli industrial area in Shinyanga Municipality serves as the transmission hub for the national electricity grid for the Shinyanga Region, which is connected to it, which runs the industries including the diamond mines.

 There is enough water available in the area right now.
 By 2019, 835,770 families had access to trustworthy and secure water sources.
 Water will be brought to Shinyanga in the first phase of the ongoing Lake Victoria Project, while other places beyond the Shinyanga region will receive water in the second phase.

-The overall length of the road network in the Shinyanga Region is 4,627.81 kilometers.
-Kahama District has the greatest road network, at 2,135.3 kilometers, followed by Shinyanga District, at 1,799.41 kilometers.
-In general, 38.2 percent of the area's road network is open all year long.
+The overall length of the road network in the Shinyanga Region is 4,627.81 kilometres.
+Kahama District has the greatest road network, at 2,135.3 kilometres, followed by Shinyanga District, at 1,799.41 kilometres.
+In general, 38.2 per cent of the area's road network is open all year long.
 Transit cargo headed for Burundi, Rwanda, and the Democratic Republic of the Congo is transported through the Isaka Dry Port (DRC).
 Another chance like this will encourage trade between East African nations.
-At Shinyanga Railway Facility, a domestic cargo handling station has been created as of 2020.
+At Shinyanga Railway Facility, a domestic cargo handling station was created in 2020.

 Airports

-There are two air strips in the area: one is in the Kahama Town Council and the other is in the Shinyanga Municipality's Ibadakuli section.
+There are two air facilities in the area: one is an airstrip in the Kahama Town Council and the other is a newly modernized airport in the Shinyanga Municipality's Ibadakuli section.

 Regular flights will rise as a result of the Ibadakuli Airstrip's ongoing upgrading projects, and the area will gain from greater air travel and related activity.
 Non-scheduled aviation traffic for medical, tourist, and other services uses Kahama Airstrip to serve the area.